-Semuliki National Park is one of the remotest and rarely visited National Parks in Uganda yet it’s one of the richest areas with faunal and floral diversity in Uganda and beyond with a wide range of wildlife, birds, butterflies, and reptiles among others.
+Semuliki National Park is one of the remotest and rarely visited National Park in Uganda yet it’s one of the richest areas with faunal and floral diversity in Uganda and beyond with a wide range of wildlife, birds, butterflies, and reptiles among others.

 The Park lies within Albertine Rift on a flat to relatively gentle landscape along the Uganda-Democratic Republic of Congo border.

-Sempaya hot springs are also stunning features within Semuliki National Park.
+The Hot Springs: Sempaya hot springs are also stunning features within Semuliki National Park.
 These (male and female hot springs) boil up to 100 degrees and visited by tourists who wish to learn about their scientific and cultural formation.